phun-ky/phun-ky.github.io/_drafts/trusted-data.md

 pedigree

 * To preserve nobility, fake claims of heirship
+* To preserve power within royal family, fake claims of heritage
+* To stop scandals with childs born out of wedlock
+* To stop scandals with adoptive children

-The validity of data is often verified by several sources, "did you guys see that? " "yes" ( who lied? )
+The validity of data is often verified by several sources, "did you guys see that? " "yes" ( who lied? did anyone lie? )

-but then again, the verification is done by a human, and the sensory input to a human in combination with how logical the human's though process is and the fact that humans jump to conclusions ( fills in the blanks ), perception +++ there will always be uncertainty. "seeing is believing" "i though i left the keys over there"
+but then again, the verification is done by a human, and the sensory input to a human in combination with how logical the human's though process is and the fact that humans jump to conclusions ( fills in the blanks ), perception +++ there will always be uncertainty. "seeing is believing" "i thought i left the keys over there"

 so, we can perhaps break down the process, and make the assimilation of data more understandable, regardless of the subject verifying/perceiving the data?